MilenTecle/Inventory-Manager/README.md

 ## Agile
+The development of this project followed an agile approach, emphasizing flexibility from initial planning to final implemenation.
+To facilitate the management of tasks and user stories, a GitHub project was created, using the Kanban board method.
+To gain insights to the project's progress and detailed user stories, including their associated tasks, please see link to the project board [here](https://github.com/users/MilenTecle/projects/5).
+Each user story has been categorized with labels indicating its importance and relevance to the overall functionality and usability of the application.

 ### Site Owner Goals
 The primary goals of the Inventory Manager app are to provide users with an efficient and user-friendly platform for organizing and managing their belongings.